Sign Language Interpreting

 ITP Placement Exam

 For students who have had American Sign Language (ASL) courses within the past year before attending Tyler Junior College’s Interpreter Training Program or who know basic ASL, we offer a placement exam for ASL I and ASL II.
-The exams are given by appointment in the ASL Lab currently at Rogers Student Center 307 (3rd floor) and graded by our full-time ASL professor.
-Please make an appointment with the lab assistant Casey Praytor or contact Laura Hill, our full-time ASL professor, to make arrangements for testing.
+The exams are given by appointment in the ASL Lab currently at Pirtle Technology Bldg.
+T106 or T108 by appointment and graded by our full-time ASL professor.
+Please make an appointment with the lab assistant or contact Laura Hill, our full-time ASL professor, to make arrangements for testing.
+(You may also contact Rhonda McKinzie, the Dept. Chair.)
+We recommend all testing be completed by the Spring semester before entering the program.
 The exam tests your expressive and receptive ASL skills (not Signed English) with an imbedded linguistics component.
 There are also questions regarding Deaf culture.

 Dual credit is only offered via courses taught at Tyler Junior College (TJC) since typically high schools do not have the same ASL lab or course components in their sign language classes.

 Please read the online TJC course catalog carefully regarding classes required to be completed before taking the next class in the degree plan (pre-requisites).
 Many courses are only offered once per year.
-Our program begins Summer I with SGNL 1301 followed by Summer II SGNL 1302 plus ENGL 1301.
-Failure to stay on track can cause you to lose your financial aid and delay timely completion of your degree.
+Our program begins Summer Long with SGNL 1401 ASL I. Failure to stay on track can cause you to lose your financial aid and delay timely completion of your degree.